 A Caring Community

 The School is divided into five year groups.
 Each of these groups has a Head of Year who has overall pastoral and academic responsibility for the students in that group.
-They are supported by Pastoral Leaders who share responsibility with the Heads of Year.
+They are supported by Assistant Heads of Lower, Middle and Upper School who share responsibility with the Heads of Year.

 Each year group is divided into tutor groups with a form tutor who has pastoral and academic responsibility for her / his group.
 Form tutors meet their students twice each day and are the first point of contact for all pastoral matters.

 A programme of personal and social education is taught by form tutors.
 The programme includes the following topics:

 - Health Education

 - Study Skills